schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/building.md

 ## Eclipse and IntelliJ IDEA
 Before importing the various SchemaCrawler projects into [Eclipse] or [IntelliJ IDEA], make sure that you have a successful [Apache Maven] build.
 [Apache Maven] will download all the dependencies needed to build SchemaCrawler.

-## Proprietary JDBC Drivers
-The Apache Maven build depends on some proprietary JDBC drivers for IBM DB2 and Oracle.
-Download the [IBM DB2 JDBC drivers] place them in the `schemacrawler-db2` source directory, and install them into your local Apache Maven repository using the provided install command.
-Similarly, download the [Oracle JDBC drivers] put them into the `schemacrawler-oracle` source directory, and install them locally.

 [Java]: https://www.java.com/
 [Eclipse]: http://www.eclipse.org/downloads/eclipse-packages/